Equivalences of LLT polynomials via lattice paths: Partition Swapping Algorithm

-This algorithm can be seen as a generalization of the procedure used in proving the fact that if each of the partitions in the indexing tuple of $\mathcal{L}_{(\lambda^{(1)},\ldots,\lambda^{(k)})}(X_n;t)$ are single rows, then any rearrangement of the order of the partitions will result in an equivalent LLT polynomial given in \cite{CGKM}.
+\begin{remark} This algorithm can be seen as a generalization of the procedure used in proving Proposition 5.5 of \cite{CGKM}.
+There, the authors show that if each of the partitions in the indexing tuple of $\mathcal{L}_{(\lambda^{(1)},\ldots,\lambda^{(k)})}(X_n;t)$ is a single row, then any rearrangement of the order of the partitions will result in an equivalent LLT polynomial. \end{remark}